Analyzing your prompt, please hold on...

 The general protection options in Microsoft Excel are:

-The Worksheet class provides the protect(ProtectionType) method that is used to apply protection on the worksheet.
+The Worksheet class provides the protect(ProtectionType) method that is used to apply protection to the worksheet.
 The protect(ProtectionType) method accepts the following parameters:

 | Protection Types | Description |